onyx-platform/onyx/README.md

 #### Branching

 Onyx uses a similiar branching strategy to Clojure itself.
 Onyx uses semantic versioning, and each minor version gets its own branch.
-All work is done on master or feature branches and dropped into a major.minor.x branch when it's time to cut a new release.
-Pull requests into the master branch are welcome.
+All work is done on develop or feature branches and dropped into a major.minor.x branch when it's time to cut a new release.
+Pull requests into the develop branch are welcome.

 #### Commit rights